Outsider-Zhou/Machine-Learning/README.md

 # Machine-Learning
-Assignment from cs229 and other machine learning courses
+Assignments from cs229 and other machine learning courses